spacegoat1/music_recommend/README.md

 To do:
 1. Login user
 2. Handle overlaps (same track belongs to track, album, artist, genre) - done
-3. Make updates decay depending on no. of tracks listened to
+3. Make updates decay depending on no. of tracks listened to - done
-4. SET TYPE DEFINTIONS FOR EACH FUNCTION, eg. track: Track
+4. SET TYPE DEFINTIONS FOR EACH FUNCTION, eg. track: Track - not doing
-5. Add documentation for code
+5. Add documentation for code - not doing
+6. Add some high level analytics for user (most favorite...) and the current distribution of weights
+7. Add a migration in the middle to populate the data in DB - done
+8. Setup on cloud
+9. Save listen history to DB - done
+10. Keep separate queue to update track weights - done

 ## ASSUMPTIONS: